Two views, one source

 Anything you didn't finish rolls forward automatically when you open the next day, marked "Carried" so you know it slipped.

-Pick any past date to see what you got done.
+Pick any past date to see exactly what you got done.
 Completed tasks stay anchored to the day they were finished.

-Continue with GoogleDaily Tracker is a focused productivity web app for tracking daily tasks.
+Daily Tracker is a focused productivity web app for tracking daily tasks.
 It separates planning (the Daily Action Tracker, or DAT) from review (the Daily Summary, or DS), and automatically carries unfinished tasks forward to the next day.
 It runs in any modern browser at daily.imjay.in.

 DAT stands for Daily Action Tracker — your full list of tasks for a given day.
 DS stands for Daily Summary — the subset of those tasks that you actually completed on that day.
 Each day has both views, generated automatically from the same task data.